FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpc_v1.md

 * `region` - See Argument Reference above.

-* `routes.destination` - Specifies the destination network segment of a routex.
+* `routes.destination` - The destination network segment of a route.

-* `routes.nexthop` - Specifies the next hop of a route.
+* `routes.nexthop` - The next hop of a route.